Tag Archives: coachella valley deck inspection

 SB 326 Inspection Specialists William Leys Waterproofing Consultants LLC Discovers Hidden Dangerous Railing Defects at a Redondo Beach Condo

-As deck experts who concentrate on SB 326 inspections for condos, we see a lot of defects in our line of work.
+As deck inspection experts who concentrate on SB 326 inspections for condos, we see a lot of defects in our line of work.

 This week was no different, at an inspection we performed with our engineering partners at Critical Structures Inc we found numerous railings that were structurally compromised.
 The wood railings on 16 decks were assembled using nails to fasten the stiles to the railing frame.